Penn State fraternity hazing scandal: Guilty plea

 The trials played out at the Centre County Courthouse in Bellefonte, Pennsylvania and the Centre County Courthouse Annex.

-One of the fraternity brothers charged in the death of Piazza pleaded guilty on June 13, 2018, to nine charges, making him the first in the case to enter a guilty plea.
-Ryan Burke, age 21, pleaded guilty to four counts of hazing and five counts relating to unlawful acts involving liquor in the deadly injuries Piazza sustained following a night of heavy drinking and hazing.
+One of the Beta Theta Pi fraternity brothers charged in the death of Tim Piazza pleaded guilty on June 13, 2018, to nine charges, making him the first in the case to enter a guilty plea; Ryan Burke, age 21, pleaded guilty to four counts of hazing and five counts relating to unlawful acts involving liquor in the deadly injuries Piazza sustained following a night of heavy drinking and hazing.
 Burke was accused of giving Piazza a bottle of vodka at the Beta Theta Pi party.
 Burke admitted his role in the hazing of Piazza, which included being present for and actively encouraging a gauntlet of drinking games and an obstacle course involving Piazza and other pledges.

 On July 31, 2018, Burke was sentenced to three months of house arrest for his role in the hazing death of Piazza.
 He pleaded guilty to nine misdemeanor charges, including four counts of hazing and five counts involving unlawful acts related to alcoholic beverages.
 In addition to the house arrest, Burke was sentenced to 27 months of probation and was ordered to pay fines, costs, and restitution.